top of page

 Information sent to applicants:

-• An application form which will give Chingford House Nursery information about a candidate’s experience, qualifications and how they believe they fit the criteria.
+An application form gives Chingford House Nursery information about a candidate’s experience, qualifications and how they believe they fit the criteria.
 Within the application form, candidates need to sign a declaration about their suitability to work with children and agree to undertake an enhanced Disclosure and Barring Service check (DBS)

 Interview Stage:

-In order to ensure equity and consistency, Chingford House Nursery uses the same process for each candidate to ensure that we are not discriminating; all candidates are treated fairly throughout the recruitment process:
+In order to ensure equity and consistency, we use the same process for each candidate:

-• The following original documents will be requested to verify the candidate’s identity, qualification and status:
+The following original documents will be requested; candidates are asked to bring them to the interview to verify their identity, qualifications and status:

 • Photographic Identification i.e., passport/driver’s licence